pantheon-systems/documentation/source/content/timeouts.md

 ## Frequently Asked Questions

-### After setting up the time out for 120 secs, it's still set 59 secs, why?
+### Why is the timeout still set to 59 seconds, after setting up the time out for 120 seconds?

-- All web requests - 59 seconds (this is because Fastly/GCDN will terminate the requests if the backend will not respond after 59 seconds)
-  - PHP will continue to process the request until it hits the PHP max_execution_time but the results will not get relay to the user browser as the connection is already terminated.
+All web requests are set to 59 seconds.
+Fastly and GCDN terminate the requests if the backend does not respond after 59 seconds.
+PHP will continue to process the request until it hits the PHP `max_execution_time`, however the results will not be relayed to the user browser, as the connection has already terminated.

-- All non-web requests have a maximum of 120 seconds.
-This is the request that is not passing GlobalCDN/Fastly
+All non-web requests, such as those that do not pass AGCDN or Fastly, have a maximum timeout of 120 seconds.
+This includes requests from Terminus or PHP scripts via SSH.
-  - Example:
-    - Terminus
-    - PHP script via SSH

 <Alert title="Note" type="info">